RuneBlaze/WITCH-NG/README.md

 ### `--threads <THREADS>`

-Set level of "worker" parallelism; WITCH-NG by default uses all logical cores unless `--io-bound` is set.
-If `--io-bound` is set, WITCH-NG will default to use half the number of logical cores for this parameter.
+Set level of "worker" parallelism; WITCH-NG by default uses all logical cores.

 ### `--io-bound`

 Change parallelization strategy.
 Let $t$ be the number of threads specified by `--threads`.
 Let $k$ be $2$ if `--io-bound` else $1$.
 In the `hmmsearch` phase, the parallelization strategy uses $t$ workers, each worker using $k$ threads.
-In other phases, the strategy uses $t \cdot k$ workers.
+In other phases, the strategy uses $t$ workers.

 ### `--checkpoint`